 The perk of teleworking, in times of pandemic or times of calm, is that you get to be CEO of your own life.
 You get to set your own schedule, prioritize what works best for you and your family, and really take advantage of your strengths and downplay your weaknesses.
 The key is to set a schedule, maintain contact with those who matter, and cut yourself some slack when things go sideways.

 *To get to stay home to work, even amidst the Coronavirus pandemic, is a gift.
 I would be remiss to not salute the brave men and women for whom telecommuting is not an option and yet they continue to go to work despite the risk: doctors, nurses, firefighters, policemen and women, grocers, truck drivers, cashiers, and postal workers.
 My hope is that a silver lining of all of this is that our culture shifts to value and pay adequately those men and women who have kept us afloat.
-And all of us here at PIM and MPWRSource encourage you to do your part in social distancing while still finding way to support local businesses like restaurants and retailers who face serious challenges amid the Coronavirus crisis.
+All of us here at PIM and MPWRSource encourage you to do your part in social distancing while still finding way to support local businesses like restaurants and retailers who face serious challenges amid the Coronavirus crisis.